RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-The following code gives predictions of the reality using the calibrated computer model and estimated mean with a constant mean basis by argument \code{X\_testing}.
-We make predictions on 200 test inputs equally spaced at $x\in [0,5]$.
-We also compute the $95\%$ predictive interval by argument \code{interval\_est}. \begin{example} R> testing_input=seq(0,5,5/199) R> X_testing=matrix(1,length(testing_input),1) R> m_no_discrepancy_pred=predict(m_no_discrepancy,testing_input,math_model=Bayarri_07, + interval_est=c(0.025, 0.975),X_testing=X_testing) \end{example}
+{The following code gives the predictions and the $95\%$ predictive interval of the reality for 200 test inputs equally spaced at $x\in [0,5]$.
+Since we use a constant trend in model calibration, we also specify a constant trend for making predictions, through the argument \code{X\_testing} in the \code{predict} function: } \begin{example} R> testing_input=seq(0,5,5/199) R> X_testing=matrix(1,length(testing_input),1) R> m_no_discrepancy_pred=predict(m_no_discrepancy,testing_input,math_model=Bayarri_07, + interval_est=c(0.025, 0.975),X_testing=X_testing) \end{example}

-Posterior samples of the calibration parameter $\theta$ and the mean parameter $\theta_m$ in the no-discrepancy calibration are graphed as the red rectangles in the right panel in Figure \ref{fig:bayarri_2007}.
-The predictive mean and 95\% predictive interval are graphed as the red curve and grade shaded area in the left panel, respectively.
+Posterior samples of the calibration parameter $\theta$ and the mean parameter $\theta_m$ in the no-discrepancy calibration are plotted as the red rectangles in the right panel in Figure \ref{fig:bayarri_2007}.
+The predictive mean and 95\% predictive interval are graphed as the red curve and grey shaded area in the left panel, respectively.
 Compared to models with an estimated discrepancy function, the posterior samples from the no-discrepancy calibration are more concentrated, and the average length of 95\% predictive interval is shorter.
 However, a large proportion of reality at $x\in[0, 1.5]$ is not covered by the 95\% posterior credible interval, due to large discrepancy between the mathematical model and reality in this domain.
-Next we introduce two models of discrepancy to solve this problem.
+Next, we introduce two discrepancy models to solve this problem.